Roman hairstyles: Significance

 A 'natural' style was associated with barbarians, who the Romans believed had neither the money nor the culture to create these styles.
 "Natural" showed a lack of culture, and grooming of the hair went hand-in-hand with being part of a sophisticated civilization.
 The association with barbarians was why Roman men kept their hair cut short.
 It was the job of slave hairdressers, called ornatrices, to create their master's hairstyle new each day, as well as pulling out any grey hairs.

 Apart from society, hair was used symbolically to mark rites of passage; for instance, loosened hair was common at a funeral, and the seni crines was the hairstyle worn by brides and Vestal Virgins; divided and plaited into six braids, and in the case of the bride, it was parted with a spear.
 A bride's hair was parted with a hasta recurva or hasta caelibaris, a bent iron spearhead and crowned with flowers.
 In addition to ceremonies hairstyle defined the age of a woman.
 There was a marked difference in hair acceptable for preadolescent girls and sexually mature women.
 Preadolescent girls would often have long hair cascading down the back where as women would have equally long hair but it would be controlled through wrapping and braiding.

 Medical and religious

 It was common for sailors to shave their eyebrows and dedicate the hair to the gods, to earn their protection.
 The Vestal virgins would hang leftover hair on trees as a religious service and to consecrate a person.
-In Martial's Epigrams a character named Encolpus dedicates their hair to a character named Phoebus.
+In Martial's Epigrams a character named Encolpus dedicates his hair to a character named Phoebus.
 The Romans also believed that shaving one's head was necessary for diagnosing certain illnesses.
 Pliny the Elder suggested many possible cures and remedies for balding hair.
 It was a popular custom to dedicate the hair from someone's first haircut to the gods.
 Usually, the time a Roman would perform this act was when they reached the age of 20 or donned the toga virillis.